isl-org/Open3D/docs/compilation.rst

 2. Setup Python binding environments
 ````````````````````````````````````

-This step is only required Python support for Open3D is needed.
+This step is only required if Python support for Open3D is needed.
 We use `pybind11 <https://github.com/pybind/pybind11>`_ for the Python
 binding.
 Please refer to
 `pybind11 document page <http://pybind11.readthedocs.io/en/stable/faq.html>`_